-B.S.
-Texas A&M University; M.DivBl Southwestern Baptist Theological Seminary; Ph.D. in Archaeology/Biblical Backgrounds, Southwestern Baptist Theological Seminary.
-Steve has taught Old Testament Survey and Biblical Backgrounds both in the classroom and online at Southwestern from 1998 to 2003.
-Before moving to Canada, Steve worked at Dallas Baptist University developing courses for their Online Education program.
+B.S., Texas A&M University; M.DivB.l., Ph.D. in Archaeology/Biblical Backgrounds, Southwestern Baptist Theological Seminary.
+Dr. Parsons taught Old Testament Survey and Biblical Backgrounds both in the classroom and online at Southwestern Baptist Theological Seminary from 1998 to 2003.
+Before moving to Canada, he worked at Dallas Baptist University, developing courses for their online education program.
 He joined CSBS&C in 2003.

 B.M.E., Mississippi College; M.Div., M.A.(R.E.), and Ph.D., Southwestern Baptist Theological Seminary.
 Raised as a missionary kid in South Korea, Dr. Peacock has served in churches in Mississippi, Scotland, Texas, Oklahoma, and Alberta. and taught adjunctively at a number of schools.
 He has published numerous journal articles on missions and biblical theology , Bible studies, and is a contributor to the Holman Christian Standard Study Bible.
 He has taught at CSBS&C since 1997.